UtrechtUniversity/yoda-clienttools/README.md

 ### yreport\_datapackageinfo

-Shows an extended data package report of each data package in the vault.
+Shows an extended data package report for each data package in the vault that includes path, size, publication status and date, README file, license, data access type, and metadata schema.
+The output is in CSV format.

 ```
 usage: yreport_datapackageinfo [-y {1.7,1.8,1.9,1.10}] [--help] [-h]

-Shows an extended data package report of each data package in the vault.
+Shows an extended data package report for each data package in the vault that includes
+path, size, publication status and date, README file, license, data access type, and
+metadata schema.
+The output is in CSV format.

 options:
   -y {1.7,1.8,1.9,1.10}, --yoda-version {1.7,1.8,1.9,1.10}